 GIA has absolutely no mention of any “Triple Excellent” or “GIA XXX” diamonds for that matter, in any of its official reports!

 Many terms are used to identify diamond characteristics and group them into specific sets.
 Let’s take a look at these two diamonds:

-The first one is “considered” a GIA Triple Excellent, 1 carat, excellent cut, symmetry, and polish, you can see it in 360 here.
+The first one is considered a GIA Triple Excellent, 1 carat, excellent cut, symmetry, and polish, you can see it in 360 here.

 The second one is not a Triple Excellent, also 1 carat, excellent cut & polish, but has v.good symmetry, here is it in 360 as well.

-You can hear some definitions like “AGS Triple 000” zero being the best, a term given to diamonds that has grades of zero in color (D), zero in clarity (flawless), and zero in cut (ideal).
+You can hear some definitions like “AGS Triple 000” zero being the best, a term given to diamonds that have grades of zero in color (D), zero in clarity (flawless), and zero in cut (ideal).